 Corrosion of the reactor vessel and subsequent leaks causing loss of coolant was described in the report by one facility.
 In this case, the cavity between the reactor vessel and the concrete structure was filled with sand, but not according to the designer's specification.
 Wet sea sand had been used instead of dry river sand.
 The result was an environment very conducive to corrosion.
-Consequently, the vessel wall had become perforated in several places.
-These were repaired with patches and the sand replaced by sand of the correct specification, but the event highlights the need for a vigorously applied quality assurance programme during construction and subsequent periodic inspection and assessment of the SSCs.
+The vessel wall had consequently become perforated in several places.
+These were repaired with patches and the sand replaced by sand of the correct specification, but the event highlights the need for a vigorously applied quality assurance programme during construction and subsequent periodic inspection/assessment of the SSCs.
+Other events in this group were: deformation of a lead block shield at a thermal neutron column due to thermal creep; broken beam port ventilation pipe due to corrosion; radiation ageing of non-nuclear-grade water level switches used to stop a reflector cooling and purification pump (to protect the pump), which in turn caused a reactor scram on several occasions in short succession; graphite reflector elements jammed together in the core due to neutron dose-related deformation; and perforation of a pool liner by corrosion from the concrete side of the liner due to trapped moisture.